sjreich/TicTacToe/v1/v1_readme.md

      - and we can work similarly for the relationship between game and board: the latter is a way of displaying the former, invoked only by a display method on Game.

 Board - should only exist from the display function in the Board
       - this is a pretty short-lived object.
 Does that mean it should be a module?
 How to deal with this situation best?
+A singleton?

+Move - a genuine class should have data and behavior.
+This has data, but not really data.
+It's just supposed to be an association of
+        convenience.
+But maybe it's not actually all that convenient.
+Even the move list isn't a list of Moves.
+Still not sure whether this class should exist.
+Also: should it validate itself?
+Really, it seems like its validation is purely a relational matter.
+Or not quite purely: out-of-bounds-ed-ness is an inherent feature.
+Let's stick that in here.

 Other things that bug me: - all of this requiring of files is awfully cumbersome